Powerlearnproject/se-assignment-5-Chilundika/README.md

    - View and Navigation

-5. Extensions in VS Code:
-   - Discuss the role of extensions in VS Code.
+5. Extensions in VS Code:Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.

 **ANSWERS**
 Extensions in Visual Studio Code play a crucial role in enhancing the functionality and versatility of the editor by allow users to customize and extend the capabilities of VS Code to suit their development needs, providing support for additional programming languages, tools, frameworks, and utilities

 (a).
-FINDING THE EXNTENSIONS:
-   - Access the Extensions view by clicking the Extensions icon in the Activity Bar on the side of the window.
+FINDING THE EXNTENSIONS: Access the Extensions view by clicking the Extensions icon in the Activity Bar on the side of the window.
 Browse the marketplace for extensions by category, popularity, or search for specific extensions using keywords.

 (B).
 INSTALLATION OF EXTENSIONS:
    - Search for the desired extension in the Extensions view.
    - Click the Install button next to the extension name.
    - After installation, the extension may prompt you to reload VS Code to activate it.